euwbah/MuseLang/README.md

 During a pattern eval, the only extra process done is an eval of the pattern itself.
 No need to keep time etc as pattern stamps are all kept in the pattern.

+####Tempo Change

+During a tempo change, patterns need not be evaluated as the output of pattern evaluation will its custom scheduled events in the unit of beats.

+####Time Signature Change

+*time signature refers to the numerator of a real time signature, as changing the rhythmical denominator in this contexts is arbitrary.

+During a time signature change code evaluation, the changes will only take place after this current bar has completed.
+This is for obvious musical reasons.

+Re-evaluation of Patterns will need to take place as rhythms of its patterns are heavily dependant on time signature (aka beats in a bar...), as they are scheduled in the unit of beats.
+The existing scheduling of notes will be canceled.

+In this case, all code must be evaluated as soon as possible, but in advance such that by the end of the current bar, all scheduling is complete and can continue naturally until the end of the pattern reaches.

+If the current bar is already the end of the pattern, don't make any changes to the scheduling.

 #Syntax

 Syntax is mainly split into two types